+Although GPR and ERI datasets presented here are limited in terms of areal extent and scale of measurement, our intent is to test and demonstrate the potential of the methods for estimating peat thickness in tropical peatlands at better resolution than traditional methods (i.e. coring).
+Therefore, geophysical surveys were developed at plot level scales averaging 100 m long profiles with the aim of upscaling measurements in subsequent studies.
+Furthermore, the ultimate aim of this work is to increase the accuracy of peat C storage estimates by using methods able to quantify peat thickness at high lateral resolution (i.e. reaching cm for GPR) when compared to coring.
+It is important to consider that GPR or ERI as applied here is capable of detecting interfaces representing contrasts in physical properties which can be used to obtain highly accurate estimates of peat volume.
+When combined with sampling of representative peat soils for C density determination, total peat carbon storage estimates can be largely improved at the site or project level.

+4.2.
+Peat C stocks

-Since the ultimate aim of this work is to increase the accuracy of peat C storage estimates, we consider how geophysical methods may compare to traditional coring methods for estimating carbon stocks.
-Although the GPR datasets presented in this work are limited particularly in terms of areal extent and scale of measurement, our intent here is to exemplify the potential of the method for enhancing our ability to measure peat thickness and better develop C stock estimates.
-The profile from Site TG-2 in Figure 5 can be used to investigate how subtle changes in peat thickness (representing a maximum gradient below 0.02 deg) may influence overall peat and carbon stock estimates.
-Figure 9 shows a comparison between a) peat thickness estimated from GPR at a total of 539 locations (or every 0.2 m along the profile in Figure 5a), and direct coring at 5 locations (or approximately every 20 m along the profile) (Figure 9a); and b) peat thickness estimated from ERI at a total of 190 locations (interface shown in Figure 5b), and direct coring at 5 locations (Figure 9b).
-Although the regularization constraint used in the ERI inversion procedure has the effect of smoothing structural boundaries, the depth to such boundaries can be estimated in a semi-quantitative way when some kind of ancillary information is available to calibrate the definition of these interfaces.
-Thus, the lower peat boundary was ‘picked’ from the ERI image using the average inverted resistivity value at pixels corresponding to the interface identified from coring (mean = 131 Ohm-m, standard deviation = 17 Ohm-m).
-At each of the 190 horizontal locations, the interface was picked as the vertical location below 1.5 m depth (to ensure picking below the near surface resistivity transition probably resulting from a change from disturbed to undisturbed peat) where the inverted resistivity most closely matched the estimated interface resistivity value.
-ERI estimates do not consider the first and last 5 meters along the profile due to the low resolution in the inversion.
-GPR estimates in Figure 9a are based on an average velocity of 0.038 m ns-1(or a constant relative dielectric permittivity) for the entire peat column.
-Although EM wave velocity in peat soils most typically range between 0.036-0.044 m ns-1 (Parsekian et al. 2012) our average was determined from: 1) the reflector corresponding to the peat-mineral soil interface in GPR common midpoint surveys (consistently showing values of 0.038 m ns-1 at two different locations at TG2 and using two different antenna frequencies); and 2) the travel time recorded at the 5 coring locations (consistently showing estimates 0.038 ± 0.001m ns-1 ), thus representing a true velocity average of the peat column.
-Lateral variability in depth to the mineral soil ranges between 2.4-3.7 m along the same transect at TG2 as estimated from the ERI images (Figure 5b and 9b), confirming (despite the more limited vertical resolution when compared to GPR, as expected) that substrate topography is highly variable laterally.
+The profile from Site TG-2 in Figure 5 can be used to investigate how subtle changes in peat thickness as detected from GPR (representing a maximum gradient below 0.02 deg) may influence overall peat carbon stock estimates.
+Figure 9 shows a comparison between a) peat thickness estimated from GPR at a total of 539 locations (or every 0.2 m along the profile shown in Figure 5a) and direct coring at 5 locations (or approximately every 20 m along the profile) (Figure 9a); and b) peat thickness estimated from ERI at a total of 190 locations (interface shown in Figure 5b) and direct coring at 5 locations (Figure 9b).
+GPR estimates in Figure 9a are based on an average velocity of 0.038 m ns-1for the entire peat column as determined from common midpoint surveys at two different locations at TG2 using two different antenna frequencies (i.e. 100 and 200 MHz), and the travel time recorded at the 5 coring locations (consistently showing estimates 0.038 ± 0.001m ns-1 ).
+The lower peat boundary was selected from the ERI image using the average inverted resistivity value at pixels corresponding to the interface identified from coring (mean = 131 Ohm-m, standard deviation = 17 Ohm-m).
+Lateral variability in depth to mineral soil at TG2 ranges between 2.9-3.4 from the GPR and 2.4-3.7 m as estimated from the ERI images (Figure 9a and 9b respectively), confirming that substrate topography is highly variable laterally.
 These results also confirm previous studies showing lateral variability in mineral substrate topography across several peat domes in Borneo (Dommain et al. (2010) after Konsultant (1998)).
+Furthermore, these results confirm that vertical resolution of peat profiles obtained from ERI is lower than those obtained using GPR, as expected.